Skip to content

 Buidhe Bheinn — common questions

-Buidhe Bheinn is rated 4/5 (challenging) on the OutdoorSCOT scale.
-The standard route covers about 16km with 779m of ascent and takes most walkers 5-8 hours.
-Terrain: The Coire Toiteil stalkers path is steep and slippery in places where it crosses bare bedrock, but otherwise gives good progress to the bealach.
+Buidhe Bheinn carries a 4/5 (challenging) grade on the OutdoorSCOT scale.
+Count on about 16km, 779m of ascent and a 5-8 hour day on the standard route.
+Underfoot: The Coire Toiteil stalkers path is steep and slippery in places where it crosses bare bedrock, but otherwise gives good progress to the bealach.

 Where do I park for Buidhe Bheinn?